wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 #### Example

-- Converting the value of the integer variable (`total`) to a string value.
+- This converts the value of an integer variable (`total`) to a string:

   ```ballerina
   total.toString()
   ```

-## Supported Operators
+## Supported operators

-### String Concatenation
+### String concatenation

-You can use the `+` operator to do string concatenations.
+You can use the `+` operator for string concatenations.
 The string value can come from a string literal or a variable.

 #### Examples

-- Concatenating two string literals.
+- Concatenates two string literals:

   ```ballerina
   "Hello " + "world!"
   ```

-- Concatenating a string literal and a variable (`name`).
+- Concatenates a string literal and a variable (`name`):

   ```ballerina
   "Hi " + name
   ```

-- Concatenating two string variables (`firstName` and `lastName`).
+- Concatenates two string variables (`firstName` and `lastName`):

   ```ballerina
   firstName + lastName
   ```

-### Number Addition
+### Numeric addition
-You can use the `+` operator for number addition.
-The number values can come from a literal or a variable.
+You can use the `+` operator for numeric addition.
+The number values can come from a literal or from a variable.

 #### Examples

-- Adding integer literals.
+- Adds integer literals:

   ```ballerina
   10 + 20
   ```

-- Adding decimal literals.
+- Adds decimal literals:

   ```ballerina
   0.56 + 1.84
   ```

-- Adding a literal and a numerical variable (`firstNumber`).
+- Adds a literal and a numerical variable (`firstNumber`):

   ```ballerina
   firstNumber + 100
   ```

-- Adding two numerical variables (`firstNumber` and `secondNumber`).
+- Adds two numerical variables (`firstNumber` and `secondNumber`):

   ```ballerina
   firstNumber + secondNumber
   ```

-### Number Subtraction
+### Numeric subtraction

-You can use the `-` operator for number subtraction.
-The number values can come from a literal or a variable.
+You can use the `-` operator for numeric subtraction.
+The number values can come from a literal or from a variable.

 #### Examples

-- Subtracting integer literals .
+- Subtracts integer literals:

   ```ballerina
   20 - 10
   ```

-- Subtracting decimal literals.
+- Subtracts decimal literals:

   ```ballerina
   1.84 - 0.56
   ```

-- Subtracting a literal from a numerical variable (`firstNumber`).
+- Subtracts a literal from a numerical variable (`firstNumber`):

   ```ballerina
   firstNumber - 100
   ```

-- Subtracting a numerical variable (`secondNumber`) from another numerical variable (`firstNumber`).
+- Subtracts a numeric variable (`secondNumber`) from another numeric variable (`firstNumber`):

   ```ballerina
   firstNumber - secondNumber
   ```

-### Number Division
+### Numeric division

-You can use the `/` operator for number division.
-The number values can come from a literal or a variable.
+You can use the `/` operator for numeric division.
+The number values can come from a literal or from a variable.

 #### Examples

-- Dividing integer literals.
+- Divides integer literals:

   ```ballerina
   20 / 10
   ```

-- Dividing decimal literals.
+- Divides decimal literals:

   ```ballerina
   1.84 / 0.56
   ```

-- Dividing a numerical variable (`firstNumber`) by a literal.
+- Divides a numeric variable (`firstNumber`) by a literal:

   ```ballerina
   firstNumber / 100
   ```

-- Dividing a numerical variable (`firstNumber`) by another numerical variable (`secondNumber`).
+- Divides a numeric variable (`firstNumber`) by another numeric variable (`secondNumber`):

   ```ballerina
   firstNumber / secondNumber
   ```

-### Number Multiplication
+### Numeric multiplication

-You can use the `*` operator for number multiplication.
-The number values can come from a literal or a variable.
+You can use the `*` (asterisk) operator for numeric multiplication.
+The number values can come from a literal or from a variable.

 #### Examples

-- Multiplying integer literals.
+- Multiplies integer literals:

   ```ballerina
   10 * 20
   ```

-- Multiplying decimal literals.
+- Multiplies decimal literals:

   ```ballerina
   0.56 * 1.84
   ```

-- Multiplying a numerical variable (`firstNumber`) by a literal.
+- Multiplies a numeric variable (`firstNumber`) by a literal:

   ```ballerina
   firstNumber * 100
   ```

-- Multiplying a numerical variable (`firstNumber`) by another numerical variable (`secondNumber`).
+- Multiplies a numeric variable (`firstNumber`) by another numeric variable (`secondNumber`):

   ```ballerina
   firstNumber * secondNumber
   ```

-### Modulo Operation
+### Modulo operation

 You can use the `%` operator to get the remainder of a division.
-The number values can come from a literal or a variable.
+The number values can come from a literal or from a variable.

 #### Examples

-- Calculating the modulus of two integer literals.
+- Calculates the modulus of two integer literals:

   ```ballerina
   10 % 4
   ```

-- Calculating the modulus of a literal and a variable (`firstNumber`).
+- Calculates the modulus of a literal and a variable (`firstNumber`):

   ```ballerina
   firstNumber % 100
   ```

-- Calculating the modulus of two numerical variables (`firstNumber` and `secondNumber`).
+- Calculates the modulus of two numeric variables (`firstNumber` and `secondNumber`):

   ```ballerina
   firstNumber % secondNumber
   ```

-### Checking The Equality of Basic Types
+### Checking the equality of basic types

 In the [Ballerina language](https://ballerina.io/), basic types are `string`, `int`, `float`, `decimal`, `boolean`, and `nil`.
 You can compare the values of these types using the `==` binary operator.
-The values can come from a literal or a variable.
-Similarly `!=` operator is used to check the inequality.
+The values can come from a literal or from a variable.
+Similarly, the `!=` operator is used to check the inequality.
 Note that the resulting value from these operators is always of `boolean` type.

 #### Examples

-- Checking if two integer literals are equal.
+- Checks if two integer literals are equal:

   ```ballerina
   10 == 4
   ```

-- Checking if two string literals are equal.
+- Checks if two string literals are equal:

   ```ballerina
   "hi" == "hi"
   ```

-- Checking if the literal and the value of a variable (`firstNumber`) is equal.
+- Checks if the literal and the value of a variable (`firstNumber`) is equal:

   ```ballerina
    firstNumber == 100
   ```

-- Checking if the values of two variables (`firstNumber` and `secondNumber`) are equal.
-The following returns true when the value of the two variables is equal.
+- Checks if the values of two variables (`firstNumber` and `secondNumber`) are equal.
+The following returns true when the value of the two variables is equal:

   ```ballerina
   firstNumber == secondNumber
   ```

-- Checking if the values of two variables (`firstNumber` and `secondNumber`) are **not** equal.
-The following returns true when the value of the two variables are different.
+- Checks if the values of two variables (`firstNumber` and `secondNumber`) are **not** equal.
+The following returns true when the value of the two variables are different:

   ```ballerina
   firstNumber != secondNumber
   ```

-### Checking the Type of Variable
+### Checking the type of variable

-The `is` operator is used to assert the type of a variable.
+The `is` operator asserts the type of a variable.

 #### Example

-- Checking if a variable (`payload`) is of JSON type.
+- Checks if a variable (`payload`) is of JSON type:

   ```ballerina
   payload is json
   ```

-### Numerical Value Comparisons
+### Numeric value comparisons

 The following operators are available in the expression editor for numeric value comparisons: